kaustubhya/Web-Frontend/react/notes/react1.md

 eg. backgroundColor instead of background-color

-Now those elements which do not have any text (aka children) inside them are called void elements, eg. img, input, hr etc.
+Now those elements which do not have any text (aka children) inside them are called `void elements`, eg. img, input, hr etc.

 If we try to give a children to them here, React will throw an error.